-Ernie Anderson, better known as Ghoulardi, was the original Cleveland late-night TV Shock Theater horror movie host on WJW-TV Channel 8 from 1963-1966.
+The late Ernie Anderson, a.k.a.
+Ghoulardi, was the original Cleveland late-night TV Shock Theater horror movie host on WJW-TV Channel 8 from 1963-1966.
 He left the show when it was at the peak of its popularity and headed to Hollywood where he would become "The Voice of ABC" and one of the top TV voiceover artists of all time.

 Ghoulardi: Inside Cleveland TVs Wildest Ride (book by Tom Feran and R.D.
 Heldenfels available on Amazon)

-Starting at WJW-TV as a production assistant for Ghoulardi, Ron Sweed would, with the permission of Ernie Anderson, revive the Ghoulardi character when Anderson left for Hollywood.
+Starting at WJW-TV as a production assistant for Ghoulardi, the late Ron Sweed would, with the permission of Ernie Anderson, revive the Ghoulardi character when Anderson left for Hollywood.
 But Sweed dubbed himself The Ghoul and launched a new show on WKBF-TV Channel 61.
-The show would be syndicated in several cities through the late 1970s.
-The Ghoul Show would go off the air when WKBF shut down but returned to TV a few more times through the late 1990s.
+The show would be syndicated in several cities through the late '70s.
+The Ghoul Show would go off the air when WKBF shut down but returned to TV through the late 1990s.
 Pluck your magic twanger, Froggy!

 Ghoulardi sidekick producer/engineer Chuck Schodowski [second from right, with another Ghoulardi protege Tim (originally Tom) Conway] and "Hoolihan the Weatherman" (Bob Wells) took over where Anderson left off at WJW-TV and hosted The Hoolihan and Big Chuck Show through 1979 until Wells left.
 He was replaced with Lil John (Rinaldi), see photo of Big Chuck and Lil John below, who had been a regular on the show.
 Big Chuck and Lil John would air in the traditional format through 2007.
 In 2011, FOX 8 launched Big Chuck and Lil John, now on Sunday nights at 11:30 p.m. featuring classic show skits and some new production.

 (Click the image to visit the Official Son of Ghoul Website)